FinnOD/sphere2/README.md

 - [x] Hextile chunking
 - [x] Defer chunking to worker thread
 - [ ] Spread out chunk loading over frames
-- [ ] Cache chunk data for later use
+- [x] Cache chunk data for later use
+    - [ ] Make the cache prioritised and remove chunks from queue to make reprioritise movement.
+    - [ ] Remove far away chunks from cache to keep cache small.
 - [ ] Preempt which chunks will be needed before they're loaded and put in cache.
 (Compute slowly)
 - [ ] Block far away chunks into 'megachunks' that can be rendered as a single mesh.
 (To reduce draw calls)
 - [ ] Stitch the holes between chunks like this: https://www.youtube.com/watch?v=sXFxfqGPR-c